 Militaria.pl is the official distributor of Cold Steel.

-Cold Steel is a renowned American brand of knives, machetes and tactical tools, founded in 1980 in Irving, California.
-The company has gained popularity thanks to innovative solutions such as Kraton® handles and American Tanto blades, which are appreciated by uniformed services and military enthusiasts.
-It has also introduced its own steel alloys, such as San Mai III®, which ensures high strength and wear resistance.
-Cold Steel has patented the Tri-Ad™ Lock blade locking mechanism, which guarantees safe use.
-The brand cooperates with renowned knifemakers, including the company's founder Lynn C. Thompson and Andrew Demko, whose passion and experience contribute to the high quality of the products.
+Cold Steel is a respected American brand of knives, machetes, and tactical tools, founded in 1980 in Irving, California.
+The company gained popularity thanks to innovative solutions such as Kraton® handles and American Tanto blades, appreciated by uniformed services and military enthusiasts.
+It also introduced its own steel alloys, such as San Mai III®, which provides high durability and wear resistance.
+Cold Steel patented the Tri-Ad™ Lock blade locking mechanism, which guarantees safe use.
+The brand works with respected knifemakers, including the company's founder Lynn C. Thompson and Andrew Demko, whose passion and experience contribute to the high quality of the products.

 | Type | Folder |